techidaily/site-voice-adjusting/source/_posts/in-2024-incorporate-music-into-your-videos-at-no-cost.md

 Yes, you have heard it right, **Audacity increase volume**, but the primary question is how?
 But don't worry, you will get the answer after reading the article.
 This article will explain how you can increase or decrease the volume of a whole and a specific segment of the audio file.
 Let's get started.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-explore-the-finest-6-mobile-applications-for-instantaneous-voice-change/"><u>New In 2024, Explore the Finest 6 Mobile Applications for Instantaneous Voice Change</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/crafting-dynamic-audio-sequences-a-comprehensive-tutorial-on-keyframes-in-premiere-pro-mac-for-2024/"><u>Crafting Dynamic Audio Sequences A Comprehensive Tutorial on Keyframes in Premiere Pro (Mac) for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/audacity-installation-made-easy-the-ultimate-chromebook-checklist-for-2024/"><u>Audacity Installation Made Easy The Ultimate Chromebook Checklist for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-the-ultimate-guide-to-choosing-a-daw-our-picks-on-top-8-software-for-exceptional-recording-mixing-and-mastering-capabilities/"><u>Updated 2024 Approved The Ultimate Guide to Choosing a DAW Our Picks on Top 8 Software for Exceptional Recording, Mixing, and Mastering Capabilities</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/essential-list-of-best-no-price-tag-open-source-audio-cutters-for-pc-users-for-2024/"><u>Essential List of Best No-Price-Tag Open-Source Audio Cutters for PC Users for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-online-acoustic-magic-the-ultimate-guide-to-implementing-effective-echo-in-windows-based-audio-workspaces/"><u>New 2024 Approved Online Acoustic Magic The Ultimate Guide to Implementing Effective Echo in Windows-Based Audio Workspaces</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/updated-counteracting-sonic-overlap-3-proven-techniques-for-clear-audio/"><u>Updated Counteracting Sonic Overlap 3 Proven Techniques for Clear Audio</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-top-10-iconic-song-selections-for-inspiring-short-film-scenes/"><u>New In 2024, Top 10 Iconic Song Selections for Inspiring Short Film Scenes</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-innovations-in-home-audio-engineering-analyzing-the-best-and-worst-of-the-top-digital-music-makers-this-year-for-2024/"><u>New Innovations in Home Audio Engineering Analyzing the Best and Worst of the Top Digital Music Makers This Year for 2024</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/updated-2024-approved-essential-list-the-ultimate-collection-of-licensed-chuckle-tunes/"><u>Updated 2024 Approved Essential List The Ultimate Collection of Licensed Chuckle Tunes</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/in-2024-integrating-spotify-and-discord-a-complete-guide/"><u>In 2024, Integrating Spotify & Discord  A Complete Guide</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/navigating-the-subreddit-landscape-a-step-by-step-approach-for-2024/"><u>Navigating the Subreddit Landscape  A Step-by-Step Approach for 2024</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/new-2024-approved-nifty-steps-to-generate-timely-captions-and-text-for-fb-video-uploads/"><u>[New] 2024 Approved  Nifty Steps to Generate Timely Captions and Text for FB Video Uploads</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/navigating-the-maze-of-cloud-data-tariffs/"><u>Navigating the Maze of Cloud Data Tariffs</u></a></li>
-<li><a href="https://techidaily.com/how-to-transfer-data-from-apple-iphone-12-pro-to-other-iphone-12-pro-devices-drfone-by-drfone-transfer-data-from-ios-transfer-data-from-ios/"><u>How To Transfer Data From Apple iPhone 12 Pro To Other iPhone 12 Pro devices? | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/android-screen-stuck-general-xiaomi-redmi-note-12-4g-partly-screen-unresponsive-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Android Screen Stuck General Xiaomi Redmi Note 12 4G Partly Screen Unresponsive | Dr.fone</u></a></li>
-<li><a href="https://video-capture.techidaily.com/2024-approved-achieving-cost-free-online-educational-streaming/"><u>2024 Approved  Achieving Cost-Free Online Educational Streaming</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/2024-approved-the-art-of-hdr-enhancement-your-lightroom-journey/"><u>2024 Approved  The Art of HDR Enhancement  Your Lightroom Journey</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/updated-in-2024-crossing-the-line-guesting-in-friends-tiktok-shows/"><u>[Updated] In 2024, Crossing the Line  Guesting in Friends' TikTok Shows</u></a></li>
-</ul></div>